noiseprotocol/noise_spec/noise.md

    `n` with each encryption.
 Encryption with `k` uses an "AEAD" cipher mode and includes the current `h` value as "associated data" which is covered by the AEAD authentication tag.
-Encryption of static public keys and payloads provides some confidentiality during the handshake phase.
-It also confirms to the receiving party that the correct key was derived, and that the sender has a matching view of transmitted handshake data.
+Encryption of static public keys and payloads provides some confidentiality and key confirmation during the handshake phase.

 To send a handshake message, the sender sequentially processes each token from a message pattern.
 The possible tokens are: